martijndwars/spoofax-gradle-plugin/README.md

 ### Plugins

-The plugin applies the [Base plugin](https://docs.gradle.org/current/userguide/base_plugin.html) to the project.
+The plugin applies the [Java plugin](https://docs.gradle.org/current/userguide/java_plugin.html) to your project, which in turn applies the [Base plugin](https://docs.gradle.org/current/userguide/base_plugin.html) to your project.

 ### Tasks